Jiggorama/Muscle-Masons/README.md

 ### Opportunities:

-To create a portfolio show piece that I am prod to show off.
+To create a portfolio show piece that I am proud to show off.
 This app could be something useable and useful

 ### Threats: